chatox/networks-science-course/practicum/ps06_networkx_centrality.md

 # DELIVER (individually)

-At the end of the session, deliver a PDF file containing, for a network (**PENDING: WHICH NETWORK?
+At the end of the session, deliver a zip file containing your Python notebook (remove unnecessary elements, add comments when needed), and a PDF file containing, for a network (**PENDING: WHICH NETWORK?
 Not the same hero-network.csv**).

 * The 3 nodes with the larger degree.
 * A degree-rank plot